Max Dombrowka

-Max Dombrowka (born 24 March 1992) is a German professional footballer who plays as a defender for FC 08 Homburg.
+Max Dombrowka (born 24 March 1992) is a German professional footballer who plays as a defender for FC Pipinsried.

 Career

 Dombrowka joined Bayern Munich's youth team in 2003, and broke into the reserve squad during the 2010–11 season, making his debut in a 1–0 defeat against SV Sandhausen in September 2010.
 He made 49 appearances for Bayern II before joining Rot-Weiss Essen in July 2012.
 In 2015, he joined Regionalliga Bayern side SpVgg Unterhaching.